 Looking at their polished bodies and clean, sharp claws you would imagine that their killing of a person might be surgical and calculated, but initially the three machines clumsily fought each other to get at my flesh.
-They collide with one another while haphazardly slicing chucks out of my body.
+They collide with one another while haphazardly slicing fillets off my body.
 Then they suddenly seem to resolve to impress upon me their true abilities.
 They send out fine antennae which punch into my body to wind around my skeleton.
-This way the creatures secure themselves so that however much they might be battered by their sibling rivals they are assured some purchase; chucks of my very own body is now pulled from its place to be masticated by chemical jaws.
+This way the creatures secure themselves so that however much they might be battered by their sibling rivals they are assured some purchase; chunks of my very own body are now pulled out to be masticated by chemical jaws.
 Most of the nerves in the human body exist on the surface, the skin.
 The creatures have already passed beyond this layer and I have the peculiar experience of seeing my innards, the viscera, being tugged and ripped apart – without explicit pain or any real sense of distress.
 (I was beyond being distressed!
 I had exceeded my pain threshold to become a vapid figment of my own senses.)
 Besides: being eaten alive wasn’t really my main concern at this point.
 But still, let’s continue with the eating alive thing for now.

 A tendril suddenly jets out from below one of the insect’s bloody jaws and blasts through one of my eye sockets, immediately bursting the membranes and spilling the intraocular fluid.
 But why focus on the eye, on that minute detail, when the insect is already emulsifying my brain.
 “Why”, as if that word could make sense now.
 As if sense could remain.
 Yet here I am, still conscious, still following this macabre scenario.
 (Pain isn’t a factor – not a consideration at all.
 Rather than picture myself screaming and struggling I focus, meditatively, upon letting go.)